fraterrisus/walkthroughs/dragon-wars/maps/dilmun.md

 [![map](dilmun.svg)](dilmun.svg)

+The overworld map through which your party will adventure.

-As a warning, you can't cast *D:Create Wall* here and *D:Soften Stone* probably won't get you anywhere.
+As a warning, you can't cast *D:Create Wall* here and I don't think there are any walls that you can usefully *D:Soften Stone*.
 Just in case you were tempted to try.
-Also, the map wraps, not that you can actually go sailing over the water.
+Also, the map wraps, not that there's any way to actually go sailing over the water.

 ## Points of Interest